Building with Matchbox DAGs¶

 SplinkLinker

-: Uses probabilistic matching with the Splink libraryfrom matchbox.client.models.linkers import SplinkLinker from splink import SettingsCreator import splink.comparison_library as cl splink_settings = SettingsCreator( link_type="link_only", blocking_rules_to_generate_predictions=["l.postcode = r.postcode"], comparisons=[ cl.jaro_winkler_at_thresholds("company_name", [0.9, 0.6], term_frequency_adjustments=True) ] ) settings = { "left_id": "id", "right_id": "id", "linker_settings": splink_settings, "linker_training_functions": [ { "function": "estimate_probability_two_random_records_match", "arguments": { "deterministic_matching_rules": "l.company_number = r.company_number", "recall": 0.7 } } ], "threshold": 0.8 }
+: Uses probabilistic matching with the Splink libraryfrom matchbox.client.models.linkers import SplinkLinker from splink import SettingsCreator import splink.comparison_library as cl splink_settings = SettingsCreator( link_type="link_only", blocking_rules_to_generate_predictions=["l.postcode = r.postcode"], comparisons=[ cl.jaro_winkler_at_thresholds("company_name", [0.9, 0.6], term_frequency_adjustments=True) ] ) model_settings = { "left_id": "id", "right_id": "id", "linker_settings": splink_settings, "linker_training_functions": [ { "function": "estimate_probability_two_random_records_match", "arguments": { "deterministic_matching_rules": "l.company_number = r.company_number", "recall": 0.7 } } ], "threshold": 0.8 }

-5. Building and running the DAG¶
+5. Running and publishing the DAG¶

 .